 You may not ever consider this heater as a necessary component.
 However, imagine this scenario: it’s extremely cold and windy outside and you stop by the dump station to vacate your black and gray holding tanks like your rig’s manufacturer recommends.
 You pull one of the dump lever handles and it won’t move; this means your RV dump valve is frozen!

 This can mean a really tough time for some RVers who often camp in cold climates.
-While a frozen valve may not happen very often, it is certainly something that cold weather campers encounter.
+While a frozen valve may not happen very often, it is certainly something that cold-weather campers encounter.
 That’s why there are heating pads made specifically for sewer valves too.
+The heat panels used in gate valve heaters are designed a bit differently than your holding tank heaters.

+These little valve heaters are made to rapidly penetrate the thicker plastic with enough heat to thaw the frozen tracks of the gate valve, fast!
 Sounds cool, right?
 There are a few caveats to this, such as the RV gate valve heater must be controlled independently from all the other heaters, with a separate on/off switch just for the gate valve option.
 This switch is usually located near the valve itself.

 If needed, turn the heater on for approximately 5 to 7 minutes, or until the valve is freed.
 Turn off the switch and evacuate the tanks as you normally would.
-These heat panels are designed for short term use, and only in freezing cold weather where the gate valve has been frozen closed.
+These heat panels are designed for short-term use, and only in freezing cold weather where the gate valve has been frozen closed.

-What to Consider Before Purchasing
+What To Consider Before Purchasing An RV Tank Heater?

 Before you decide on your favorite RV holding tank heating pads, there are a few additional things to consider.
 Check out these key facts before we dive into our list of products.

 We’ve touched on this a bit already, but a key consideration for you to make is how you would like your RV tank heater to be powered.
-Choosing after market heating pads is often better than having pads already installed, as you can choose the power source that works best for you!
+Choosing after-market heating pads is often better than having pads already installed, as you can choose the power source that works best for you!

 However, if you are hoping to boondock in the winter, you will want a tank heater independent of any shore power.
 DC power will be your best bet, though you will need to keep in mind how many batteries you have aboard your RV and how many amps they can handle.

-Choosing DC powered heating pads may be beneficial for those of you hooked up to AC power for this reason: your RV no doubt needs the majority of your AC power for various appliances.
+Choosing DC-powered heating pads may be beneficial for those of you hooked up to AC power for this reason: your RV no doubt needs the majority of your AC power for various appliances.
 So it could be beneficial to have your heating pads hooked up to your battery power so that you always know your AC amperage draw.
 No one likes a blown fuse!

 You will soon discover that the size of your RV’s holding tanks is one of the main factors when it comes to choosing a tank heater.
 Most tank heating pads are classified and sold based on the size of the tank that they are capable of heating.

 So, knowing the size in gallons of your current holding tanks is necessary!
-Hopefully you know this number, or can contact a manufacturer to ask what size your tanks are.
+Hopefully, you know this number or can contact a manufacturer to ask what size your tanks are.
 But, if you’re like me and don’t know how big your tanks are, this step can feel a bit daunting.

 Most RV holding tanks have their capacities written on the outside, which means that if you aren’t sure of your capacities, the tank should hold the answer!
 Otherwise, especially for older or less known RV manufacturers, check out some forums or RV experts for more information.